mjliang/php-coding-task/README.md

 > * My implement of the code is on [Controller](src/task2/Controller.php)
-> * Download the code to your machine
+> * clone or download the code to your machine
 > * Make sure you have the latest version of PHP and composer installed on your machine
 > * Run `composer install` on the root directory of the project
 > * Run `composer test` to do the test